Bray Wyatt

-Windham Lawrence Rotunda (born May 23, 1987) is an American professional wrestler.
-He is currently signed to WWE, where he performs on the SmackDown brand under the ring name Bray Wyatt.
+Windham Lawrence Rotunda (May 23, 1987 – August 24, 2023), better known by his ring name Bray Wyatt, was an American professional wrestler.
+He was best known for his tenure in WWE from 2009 until his death in 2023.

-Rotunda is a third-generation professional wrestler, following in the footsteps of his grandfather Blackjack Mulligan, his father Mike Rotunda, and two of his uncles – Barry and Kendall Windham.
-His younger brother Taylor Rotunda is also a professional wrestler, best known as Bo Dallas.
-Alongside his brother, he held the FCW Florida Tag Team Championship twice while in WWE's then-developmental territory Florida Championship Wrestling (FCW), where he wrestled under various ring names between 2008 and 2012.
-He briefly wrestled on WWE's main roster from 2010 to 2011 under the ring name Husky Harris, most notably as a member of The Nexus.
+Rotunda was a third-generation wrestler, following in the footsteps of his grandfather Blackjack Mulligan, his father Mike Rotunda, and his uncles Barry and Kendall Windham.
+His younger brother Taylor is also a wrestler under the ring name Bo Dallas.
+Alongside his brother, he held the FCW Florida Tag Team Championship twice while in WWE's then-developmental territory, Florida Championship Wrestling (FCW).
+He wrestled under various ring names between 2008 and 2012 in FCW, and wrestled on WWE's main roster from 2010 to 2011 as a member of The Nexus under the ring name Husky Harris.

 After returning to WWE's developmental territory, which had been rebranded as NXT, Rotunda was repackaged as Bray Wyatt.
-Portrayed as the villainous leader of The Wyatt Family, a bayou-dwelling cult, he returned to the main roster alongside Wyatt Family members Luke Harper and Erick Rowan in 2013.
-He subsequently became a three-time world champion in WWE, holding the WWE Championship once and the Universal Championship twice.
-He also held the SmackDown Tag Team Championship (with Harper and Randy Orton under the Freebird rule) and the Raw Tag Team Championship (with Matt Hardy) once each.
+Portrayed as the villainous leader of a bayou-dwelling cult called The Wyatt Family, he returned to the main roster alongside Wyatt Family members Luke Harper and Erick Rowan in 2013.
+He subsequently became a one-time WWE Champion, two-time WWE Universal Champion, one-time SmackDown Tag Team Champion (alongside Harper and brief Wyatt Family member Randy Orton under the Freebird Rule), and one-time Raw Tag Team Champion (with Matt Hardy).

-After a hiatus from August 2018 to April 2019, Wyatt returned with a new gimmick.
-Portrayed as suffering from a transformative multiple personality disorder, he randomly switched back and forth between two characters: his "good side" of Bray Wyatt, a Mr. Rogers-esque children's TV host, and his bad side of The Fiend, a grotesque horror-themed monster clown.
-He was released from WWE in July 2021 and returned at Extreme Rules in October 2022, now with a character that claimed to be his "real-life" self but gradually re-incorporated his multiple personalities in addition to some new ones.
+After a hiatus from August 2018 to April 2019, Wyatt returned with a new split personality gimmick, which saw him switch between the two characters of a Mr. Rogers-esque children's TV host named Bray Wyatt and a grotesque monster resembling an evil clown called The Fiend.
+He was released from WWE in July 2021, but returned in October 2022 with a new character that claimed to be his "real-life" self, though he gradually reincorporated his previous personalities in addition to new ones.
+In what would become his only televised match during this return, he defeated LA Knight in January 2023.
+He took a medical hiatus in February due to a COVID-19 infection, and died of a heart attack caused by complications from that infection in August at the age of 36.

 Early life

 Windham Lawrence Rotunda was born in Brooksville, Florida, on May 23, 1987.
-He attended Hernando High School, where he won a state wrestling championship at 275 lb in 2005.
-He graduated in 2005.
+His younger brother, Taylor, is also a wrestler who performs under the ring name Uncle Howdy in WWE.
+He attended Hernando High School, where he won a state wrestling championship at 275 lb in 2005, the year of his graduation.
 He also played football as a defensive tackle and guard.
-Rotunda played at the College of the Sequoias for two seasons, earning second-team All-American honors as a sophomore offensive guard.
-He earned a football scholarship to Troy University, where he played collegiate football for two years.
+Rotunda played at the College of the Sequoias for two seasons, earning second-team All-American honors as a sophomore offensive guard at the California junior college.
+He earned a football scholarship to Troy University, where he played college football for two years.
 He left Troy 27 credit hours short of earning a bachelor's degree after deciding to become a professional wrestler.